-Of note, the above increase in the projection of goods and services is significantly influenced by the increase and pass through costs associated with the purchase of bulk water from the State Government.
+Of note, the above increase in the projection of goods and services is significantly influenced by the increase associated with the purchase of bulk water from the State Government.
+This cost is passed through directly to the community.

-In addition to the previous graph, capital expenditure on planned renewal and non-renewal projects are undertaken over the life of the Strategy.
-The following chart provides a break up of this spending type in the projected ten year capital program and the expenditure split is underpinned by Council's Capital Portfolio Prioritisation Administrative Directive - 'maintain existing infrastructure - 'renewal' before 'upgrade' or 'new' work.
+Additionally, capital expenditure on planned renewal and non-renewal projects are undertaken over the life of the Strategy.
+The following chart dissects the investment type in the projected ten-year capital program.
+This split is underpinned by Council's Capital Portfolio Prioritisation Administrative Directive - 'maintain existing infrastructure - 'renewal' before 'upgrade' or 'new' work.

-Due to the risks and assumptions in operational revenues mentioned in the previous chapter, the following expenditure streams have been identified as those that require continued management attention in order to support the achievement of reaching an operating surplus:
+Due to the risks and assumptions in operational revenues mentioned in the previous chapter, the following expenditure types have been identified as those that require continued attention and management in order to support operating surpluses: